cs3110/textbook/src/chapters/correctness/structural_induction.md

 We've now seen induction principles for `nat`, `list`, and `tree`.
 Generalizing from what we've seen, each constructor of a variant either generates a base case for the inductive proof, or an inductive case.
-And, if a constructor itself carries values of that data type, each of those values generates in inductive hypothesis.
+And, if a constructor itself carries values of that data type, each of those values generates an inductive hypothesis.
 For example:

 - `Z`, `[]`, and `Leaf` all generated base cases.